-If you didn’t know by now, I’ll be attending Carnegie Mellon University School of Computer Science this fall, but as I alluded to in my College Application post, CMU mostly flew under my radar until I got accepted, so the decision to commit wasn’t immediate, but I ultimately decided that CMU was the place for me.
+I’ll be attending Carnegie Mellon University’s School of Computer Science this fall, but as I alluded to in my College Application post, CMU mostly flew under my radar until I got accepted, so the decision to commit wasn’t immediate, but I ultimately decided that CMU was the best fit for me.

 Of my eight acceptances, I only really entertained the idea of going to four of those schools.
 Here are some of the factors that I considered for the schools I didn’t end up choosing.

 Cornell University College of Engineering – Ivy prestige and connections.
 Sure, the lowest ranked amongst the Ivies, but with the best CS program.
 Good Engineering/STEM-focused within the College of Engineering.
 Big campus with lots of diversity.
 Middle-Of-Nowhere-Ithaca.
 30% female in CS.
 Beautiful scenic campus.

 Duke University – Nationally ranked #9.
 Comparatively, worst CS program amongst my options.
 Not known for tech/engineering.
 Lots of unrelated general education requirements, but really strong overall school.
 A large diversity of students/majors.
 20-25% female in CS.
 Did not visit campus.

-Georgia Tech – Super solid CS program.
+Georgia Tech – Very strong CS program.
 Best financial aid.
-In tech-friendly Atlanta.
-Limited public school resources and space in classes.
-Least “prestigious” amongst my choices.
+More limited public school resources and space in classes.
+Least traditionally “prestigious” amongst my choices.
 Less diverse student body and interests since a tech school.
 Comparatively weak in non-STEM area.
 Did not visit campus.

 So, why did I choose CMU?